When To Start With Spectral Analysis

 Ages 13–19

-Why color analysis matters for young women:
+Why spectral analysis matters for young women:

 This is an age of comparison, insecurity, and experimentation.